Clan Bethune

-Clan Bethune is a name for one the Scottish families using the last name of Bethune, in this case descendants of the lairds of Balfour in Fife, an estate in the Lowlands parish of Markinch.
+Bethune of Balfour is an ancient Scottish family who from about 1375 to 1888 were lairds of Balfour in Fife, an estate in the Lowlands parish of Markinch.
 Originating before the year 1000 in the town of Béthune, then in the county of Flanders, over the centuries the pronunciation of the family name shifted from the original French bay-tune to the Scots bee-t'n, usually written Beaton.
 From about 1560, members of the family started using the French spelling again.

 Bethune families originating in the Scottish Highlands and Scottish Islands are entirely separate lines.

 Origins of the family

 In Flanders before the year 1000, towns with their castles were under the command of hereditary ruling families.
 One such family were the seigneurs of Béthune in the province of Artois, the first known being Robert I de Béthune, who lived from about 960 to 1037.
 In addition to ruling the town and castle of Béthune, where he founded the church of Saint-Barthélémy, he held ancestral lands outside the town and was hereditary advocatus or protector of the Abbey of Saint-Vaast in Arras.
 While the main branch remained in Béthune until 1246, when the heiress Maud married Guy, Count of Flanders, junior branches acquired lands and raised families elsewhere in France as well as in Palestine, Cyprus, England, and Scotland.